-- a.
-Better coordinate care across City agencies, identi- // There are touch points fying and streamlining duplicative agency processes, learning from low-income and justice system impacted individuals and families about systems' failures and successes, and using their experiences to craft recommendations. - change to think systemwide." b.
-Plan, evaluate, and develop service coordination Education and Workforce Development strategies and build continuums of care in consul-Work Member 5/11/18 tation with impacted individuals, health and human services nonprofit providers, government agency leadership, academics, and faith leaders.
-The council would evaluate the gaps in care, identify opportunities for intervention, design and oversee the implementation of models for service coordination, and evaluate the impact of new practices. - Establish formal agreements between health and human services agencies detailing strategies to coordinate care for individuals and families involved in both the justice system and in need of health and human services.
+that vulnerable people contact.
+There is an opportunity if you change the agency madate, so that every city agency thinks beyond their services.
+There should be an agency mandate change to think systemwide.
+Education and Workforce Development Work Member 5/11/18 b.
+Plan, evaluate, and develop service coordination strategies and build continuums of care in consultation with impacted individuals, health and human services nonprofit providers, government agency leadership, academics, and faith leaders.
+The council would evaluate the gaps in care, identify opportunities for intervention, design and oversee the implementation of models for service coordination, and evaluate the impact of new practices.

+- Establish formal agreements between health and human services agencies detailing с. strategies to coordinate care for individuals and families involved in both the justice system and in need of health and human services.
 These formal agreements would oversee the design and ensure the fulfillment of agency service plans (see Recommendation 3).
 They would also lay out processes for interagency collaboration and include data sharing agreements where appropriate. - 2.
 The Ending Poverty to Prison Pipeline Council should develop opportunities for faith leaders and other allied professionals to connect low-income and justice-involved individuals and families with health and human services, including: - a.
 Publicize and offer funded trainings that provide a foundational understanding of the needs facing low-income and justice-involved individuals and provide connections to resources and agencies providing substance abuse, physical, mental health, educational, and workforce development supports and resource materials to share with community members.